 exposure to toxic waste and gases, dust, noise and vibration.

+The OHS risks under the Project, also include working near water (intake structures and canals) and confined spaces (pressurised irrigation systems).
+To manage these risks, the contractors develop a detailed OHS plan and have adequate and qualified OHS staff in his team.

 In accordance with the Law on Protection at Work (“Official Gazette of FBiH”, No. 79/2020), measures of protection at work need to be envisaged to prevent hazards that may occur during the construction.
 The Law requires each employer to assess labor risks specific to each job/position.
 The employer is obliged to prepare an act on risk assessment at the workplace, which contains a description of the work process with an assessment of the risk of injuries or damage to health at the workplace and measures to eliminate or reduce risks to a minimum in order to improve safety and health at work.
 The employer is also obliged to perform training of workers related to safe work.
 The contractor shall prepare and implement the Construction Site Organization Plan, which includes: Schematic view of the construction site, i.e. situation plan; Description of works; Measures for health and safety at work.
 Contractor shall be obliged to fully comply with the policies and procedure as set in the LMP prepared for this Project.
 With the use of protection equipment, proper training and organization of site, the risk of work-related injuries and occupational health can be significantly reduced.